zenstruck/class-metadata/README.md

 use Zenstruck\Alias;

 // alias for class lookup:
-Alias::for(MyClass::class); // string|null - the alias for MyClass or null if none
+Alias::for(User::class); // string|null - the alias for User or null if none
-Alias::for(new MyClass()); // alternatively, you can pass the object directly
+Alias::for(new User()); // alternatively, you can pass the object directly

 // class for alias lookup:
 Alias::classFor('user'); // class-string|null - the FQCN whose alias is "user"